Social mobility: Markers

-Health

-The term "social gradient" in health refers to the idea that the inequalities in health are connected to the social status a person has.
-Two ideas concerning the relationship between health and social mobility are the social causation hypothesis and the health selection hypothesis.
-These hypotheses explore whether health dictates social mobility or whether social mobility dictates quality of health.
-The social causation hypothesis states that social factors, such as individual behavior and the environmental circumstances, determine an individual's health.
-Conversely, the health selection hypothesis states that health determines what social stratum an individual will be in.

-There has been a lot of research investigating the relationship between socioeconomic status and health and which has the greater influence on the other.
-A recent study has found that the social causation hypothesis is more empirically supported than the health selection hypothesis.
-Empirical analysis shows no support for the health selection hypothesis.
-Another study found support for either hypotheses depends on which lens the relationship between SES and health is being looked through.
-The health selection hypothesis is supported when people look at SES and health through the labor market lens.
-One possible reason for this is that health dictates an individual's productivity and to a certain extent if the individual is employed.
-While, the social causation hypothesis is supported when looking at health and socioeconomic status relationship through an education and income lenses.

 Education

 The systems of stratification that govern societies hinder or allow social mobility.
 Education can be a tool used by individuals to move from one stratum to another in stratified societies.
 Higher education policies have worked to establish and reinforce stratification.
 Greater gaps in education quality and investment in students among elite and standard universities account for the lower upward social mobility of the middle class and/or low class.
 Conversely, the upper class is known to be self-reproducing since they have the necessary resources and money to afford, and get into, an elite university.
 This class is self-reproducing because these same students can then give the same opportunities to their children.
 Another example of this is high and middle socioeconomic status parents are able to send their children to an early education program, enhancing their chances at academic success in the later years.

+Researchers have examined the role of education in the association between ability and social class attainment across three generations and found that social class of origin predicts educational attainment in both the participants' and offspring generations.
+Father's social class and participant's social class held the same importance in predicting offspring educational attainment—effect across two generations.
+There is no direct link between social classes across generations, but within each generation, educational attainment predicts social class.

+Both social class attainment and social mobility are influenced by pre-existing levels of mental ability.
+So, the role of individual-level mental ability in pursuit of educational attainment, professional positions require specific educational credentials.
+Mental ability can contribute to social class attainment independent of actual educational attainment, as when the educational attainment is prevented, individuals with higher mental ability manage to make use of their mental ability to work their way up on the social ladder.